-Tasks of the course:

-$\hfill\Box$ familiarization of students with tasks that require the use of a database;

-☐ study of existing relational databases;

-\Box the acquisition by students of the skill of using SQL queries.
+- \Box familiarization of students with tasks that require the use of a database; - \Box study of existing relational databases; - \Box the acquisition by students of the skill of using SQL queries.

-List of the planned results of the course (training module)

-As a result of studying the course the student should

-know:

-☐ fundamentals of relational algebra;
+- □ fundamentals of relational algebra;

-□ principles of database design;
+- \Box principles of database design;

-\Box definition of normal forms;
+- \Box definition of normal forms;

-☐ general database device;
+- \Box general database device;

-□ basics of SQL;
+- \Box basics of SQL;

-□ basic principles of the query optimizer;
+- \Box basic principles of the query optimizer;

-☐ fault tolerance algorithms;
+- \Box fault tolerance algorithms;

-□ isolation levels;
+- \Box isolation levels;

-$\hfill \Box$ operating principles of the blocking and multi-version scheduler.
+- \Box operating principles of the blocking and multi-version scheduler.

-be able to:

-□ design a database with ER charts;

-□ write efficient SQL queries;

-☐ create transactions taking into account parallel execution;

-☐ identify and eliminate the causes of deadlocks.
+- \Box design a database with ER charts; - \Box write efficient SQL queries; - □ create transactions taking into account parallel execution; - \Box identify and eliminate the causes of deadlocks.

-master:

-\Box tools for working with the database;

-□ tools for database design.
+- \Box tools for working with the database; - \Box tools for database design.

 Content of the course (training module), structured by topics (sections):

 1. Introduction to the theory of databases

 The concept of a database.
 Relational data model.
 Data types and domains.
 Relations.
 Modern relational DBMS

 2. Data logical models

-SQL language overview.
+- SQL language overview.
 The SELECT construct.
-Grouping and aggregate functions.

-3. Entity-Relation diagram
+Grouping and aggregate functions. - 3.
+Entity-Relation diagram

 Three-valued logic.
 NULL values.
 Predicates.

 4. Table-Relation diagram

 Data integrity.
 The first, second, third normal forms.
 The keys.
 Normalization of databases: theory and practice.

 5. Relational Algebra

 Constructs UPDATE, INSERT, DELETE.

 6. Database schema and data

 Locks.
 Transactions ACID requirements.
 Isolation levels.
 The causes of deadlocks and methods of dealing with them.

 7. Integrity constraints

 Query performance.
 Optimization methods.
 The physical device of a relational database.

-Database Administration.
-The role of DBA.
-Providing fault tolerance and disaster tolerance.